 LeeAnn assumed the role of Executive Director in October 2018.
 Prior to that she served as Patrician Society Program Director and before that she had been a long-time volunteer at the agency.
 In addition to her experience at the Patrician Society, LeeAnn had worked at Monmouth College (now University) in the Office of Institutional Advancement.
 She brings to the position a vast knowledge of casework skills and administrative abilities.

 Food Cupboard & Volunteer Coordinator

 Jackie started with the Patrician Society in August 2019 after varied career experiences in business, education, and the food industry.
 She had been a long-time Patrician Society volunteer and her multi-faceted background as a manager in the food business serves her well in her capacity coordinating all of the varied food cupboard activities.

-Joe is the former Patrician Society Executive Director, retiring from that position in 2018, and has since been involved in fundraising and agency advancement activities.
+Joe is the former Patrician Society Executive Director, retiring from that position in 2018, and has since been involved assisting in all operational and program activities.